International Year for the Elimination of Child Labour Stakeholder Meeting

 Opening remarks were made by two parliamentarians, secretary generals of the

-Parliamentary Association for ILO and the Parliamentary Association for UNICEF, as well as the president of the Child Labour Network.
+Parliamentary Association for the Promotion of ILO Activities and the Parliamentary Association for UNICEF, as well as the president of the Child Labour Network.

 Part I: Presentations on the International Year for the Elimination of Child Labour and the impact of the COVID-19 on children

-by the ILO Office for Japan and UNICEF Tokyo Office
+by the ILO Office for Japan and the UNICEF Tokyo Office

 Part II: Reports on current strategies and activities for the elimination of child labour

 by members of the Child Labour Network: Action against Child Exploitation (ACE), Terra Renaissance, and Save the Children Japan

 by representatives of the Ministry of Foreign Affairs, the Ministry of Health, Labour and Welfare, JTUC-RENGO (Japanese Trade Union Confederation), the Global Compact Network Japan, and the Child Labour Network.

 What is the International Year for the Elimination of Child Labour?

 In July 2019, the United Nations General Assembly unanimously adopted a resolution designating 2021 as the International Year for the Elimination of Child Labour.
 In order to achieve SDG 8.7 (the elimination of child labour by 2025), the ILO has been calling stakeholders to pledge their own actions that can be taken by December 2021, aligning to the IYECL’s three pillar strategy: "Action", "Awareness Raising" and "Scaling Up".

 Read more on the action pledge here: https://endchildlabour2021.org/take-action/stakeholders/.
 Submission deadline for pledges is May 15th.